dsibilly/yewdar/backgrounds.md

 ## Background Descriptions

 You are invited to freely interpret your background to suit your character's history and experiences.
-Even two soldiers in the same army arrived to their service in the same way, and the details of their lives, fears, desires and aspirations are different.
+Even two soldiers in the same army will not have arrived to their service in the same way, and the details of their lives, fears, desires and aspirations are different.
 Take your character background as a way to help build the foundation of your character's past, not a limitation on their future.

 * [Arcanist](#arcanist)
 * [Aristocrat](#aristocrat)